-During the two weeks I spent diving on Bahamas liveaboards, I got to dive quite a few amazing dive sites.
+During the two weeks I spent diving on Bahamas liveaboards, I got to dive quite a few amazing spots.
 From walls to reefs to wrecks, these are my absolute favorites Bahamas dive sites!

 #1 The Washing Machine